crlc/Yeehaw/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Groups, Posts, and Replies Creation (~1 day)
 I will implement user authentication in Rails.
-Users will be able to create groups, posts, and replies using a simple text form in a Rails view.
+Users will be able to create posts and replies using a simple text form in a Rails view.
 At the end of this phase the app will be pushed to Heroku.

 [Details][phase-one]

 ### Phase 2: Viewing Groups and Posts (~2 days)
 I will add API routes to serve group and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-Users will be able to create posts and view both groups and posts, inside a single Backbone app.
+Users will be able to create posts/replies and view both groups and posts, inside a single Backbone app.

 [Details][phase-two]

 ### Phase 3: Editing Posts and Groups (~2 days)
-I'll add functionality to the `PostForm` and `PostShow` to edit posts.
+I'll add functionality to the `PostForm` and `PostShow` to edit posts within a minute of creating them.
 I will also add the ability to join or leave a group.

 [Details][phase-three]